-Mrs. Rockefeller's modern art acquisitions were mainly in the area of works on paper, such as watercolors, drawings, and prints.
-She enjoyed tracking the creused by her children-a selfcontained space that would not impose itself upon her husband.
+As Mrs. Rockefeller's modern collection grew, she wanted to display it in her New York City home.
+She discretely chose the top floor, once used by her children-a selfcontained space that would not impose itself upon her husband.
 The result was perhaps the first modern art gallery ever created for the residence of an American collector of contemporary art.
 Its radical, modernist design was in sharp contrast to the rest of the home's traditional decor.